 It is responsible for moving 90% of the world’s goods every year, mostly in the 20 million containers that are currently travelling across the planet.
 As you read this, you can be guaranteed that something around you – your chair, your desk, your computer, or the components in your smartphone – has probably spent more time on the open seas than you have.

-Pacific Green Technologies Inc. is pleased to announce the appointment of Iain Lees as Chief Operating Officer effective immediately.
+Pacific Green Technologies is delighted to announce the appointment of KPMG LLP as its auditor.

 These are uncertain times for the world’s oil markets.
 They have been particularly precarious since April 22nd when the US announced that it would not extend waivers granted to major economies buying oil from Iran.